 In this study, we found that all of these globally gridded datasets exhibit surface temperatures usually higher than the LH data, especially at the East China Sea.
 This difference may be caused by two factors.
 In the China Seas, most of the coastal upwelling currents occur at the East China Sea and the northern South China Sea, other small upwelling currents at the tops of the Liaodong Peninsula and Shandong Peninsula (Figure 1) (Yan 1991).
-The consensus of previous studies is that coastal upwelling currents results in cooling SST at these coastal areas (Xie et al, 2003; Guan et al., 2009; Su et al., 2012).
-In our study, we find that the in-situ shoreline SSTs at the upwelling areas (e.g. Station 4 (Laohutan), Sation 11 (Shidao) and Station 18 (Dongshan)) are always colder than global gridded SST data, with the value of below -1K (Table 2, Table 3 and Table SOM1).

-We hypothesize that these negative differences are connect by coastal upwelling currents.
-To test this hypothesis, we examine the output of a numerical simulation of the currents in the South China Sea with a grid resolution of 0.04 °.
-The model is embedded in an almost global model with 1 ° grid resolution (Tang et al., 2018).
-The model used here is the Hybrid Coordinate Ocean Model (HYCOM) that is exposed to periodic climatological atmospheric forcing, with a fixed annual cycle but no weather disturbances.
-The atmospheric forcing comes from the International Comprehensive Ocean-Atmosphere Data set (ICOADS).
-We extract simulated SSTs at three different distances (i.e., near the station, 50 km, and 100 km from each coastal hydrological station in South China Sea).
-Fig.7 shows that most shoreline SSTs are lower than ambient offshore SSTs, especially SSTs at 100km from shoreline.
-However, the Stations 22 (Beihai) and Station 23 (Weizhou) are not affected by coastal upwelling, and consistently, there are no notable differences among SSTs at three different distances from the two stations.
-The result reflects that the homogenized SST data set for shoreline stations catches this relative cooling water effect of the regional upwelling currents.
-On the other hand, the global gridded SST datasets point to higher temperatures which may be caused by their coarse resolution.
-The differences are largest in the case of the coarsest analysis (ERSST), but weakest in the OISST v2 analysis with a resolution of 0.25 ° (Fig. 8; see below) (Note that the difference of LH minus LA-OISST is restricted to the warmer episode 1982-2015).
-Meanwhile, the lack of near-shore observations when compiling near-shore box averages in coastal areas may also cause these differences (Wang et al., 2018).
-Besides, there still some other local mechanisms with smaller scale can cause cooling water in the China Seas, such as China coastal current (CCC) (Belkin and Lee, 2014) and ocean fronts (Zhao, 1987; Hickox et al., 2000).
-In them, the shallow water shelf front and estuarine plume front are two major fronts in the Bohai Sea and the Yellow Sea in summer.
-Coastal current front, upwelling front as well as strong westerly boundary current usually appears in the East China Sea and the South China Sea which may also be related to coastal upwelling currents.
+The consensus of 347 348 previous studies is that coastal upwelling currents results in cooling SST at these coastal areas (Xie et al, 2003; Guan et al., 2009; Su et al., 2012).
+In our study, we find that the in-situ 349 350 shoreline SSTs at the upwelling areas (e.g. Station 4 (Laohutan), Sation 11 (Shidao) and 351 Station 18 (Dongshan)) are always colder than global gridded SST data, with the value of 352 below -1K (Table 2, Table 3 and Table SOM1).
+353 We hypothesize that these negative differences are connect with coastal upwelling.
+To test this 354 hypothesis, we examine the output of a numerical simulation of the currents in the South 355 China Sea with a grid resolution of.
+0.04 °.
+The model is embedded in an almost global model 356 with 1° grid resolution (Tang et al., 2018).
+The model used is Hybrid Coordinate Ocean 357 Model (HYCOM) that is exposed to periodic climatological atmospheric forcing, with a fixed annual cycle but no weather disturbances.
+The atmospheric forcing comes from the 358 359 International Comprehensive Ocean-Atmosphere Data set (ICOADS).
+We extract simulated 360 SSTs at three different distances (near the station, 50km, and 100km from each coastal 361 hydrological station in South China Sea).
+Fig. 7 shows that most shoreline SSTs are lower than 362 ambient offshore SSTs, especially SSTs at 100km from shoreline.
+However, the Stations 22 363 (Beihai) and Station 23 (Weizhou) are not affected by coastal upwelling, and consistently, 364 there are no notable differences among SSTs at three different distances from the two stations.
+365 The result reflects that the homogenized SST data set for shoreline stations catch this relative 366 cooling water effect of the regional upwelling currents.
+On the other hand, the global gridded 367 SST datasets point to higher temperatures which may be caused by their coarse resolution.
+368 The differences are largest in the case of the coarsest analysis (ERSST), but weakest in the 369 OISST analysis with a resolution of a quarter of a resolution degree (Fig. 8; see below) (Note 370 that the difference LH minus LA-OISST is restricted to the warmer episode 1982-2015).
+371 Meanwhile, the lack of near-shore observations when compiling near-shore box averages in 372 coastal areas may also cause these differences (Wang et al., 2018).
+Besides, there still some 373 other local mechanisms with smaller scale can cause cooling water in the China Seas, such as 374 China Coastal Current (CCC) (Belkin and Lee, 2014) and Ocean Fronts (Zhao, 1987; Hickox 375 et al., 2000).
+In them, the shallow water shelf front and estuarine plume front are two major 376 fronts in the Bohai Sea and the Yellow Sea at summer.
+Coastal current front, upwelling front 377 as well as strong westerly boundary current usually appears in the East China Sea and the 378 South China Sea which may also be rleatd to coastal upwellings.

-In summary, our main results are as follows:
+In summary, our main results are: